Vahe007/Capstone/README.md

 4.  **Setup Python Services (FastAPI):**
     * Navigate to the `/python-api` directory (or relevant subdirectories).
-    * Follow the instructions in `/python-api/README.md` (typically involves creating a virtual environment, `pip install -r requirements.txt`, setting up `.env` variables with OpenAI API keys, Qdrant URLs, etc., and running each FastAPI app using `uvicorn main:app --reload --port [PORT_NUMBER]`).
+    * Follow the instructions in `/python-api/README.md` (typically involves creating a virtual environment, `pip install -r requirements.txt`, setting up `.env` variables with OpenAI API keys, Qdrant URLs, etc., and running FastAPI from the /python folder by using `fastapi dev fastAPI/main.py`).
     * Ensure your Qdrant instance is running and accessible.
     * Ensure your trained ML models (`.joblib` files) and scaler are in the correct paths as expected by the FastAPI services.